stinkyBootsLLC/weather/README.md

 ## Lessons Learned

 This specific app would have been easier to create with just a javascript framework such as Node, Vue, etc...
 It simply calls a rest API and renders the HTML.
 So why did I use python?
 To learn.
-The biggest problem, is that the app only searches by US zipcode.
-Users should be able to search weather by zipcode AND city name.
-City names are much easier to memorize.
 State is not included in the JSON response.
 I have a free account, so it is limited.
 Seems like _"open weather"_ is click bait.

 ## Version History

 * 2.0
     * Python Version
-    * User input (zipcode only)
+    * Search - User input
     * Python Version
     * Current weather
     * Five day forecast